dervisonurgurbuz/DDPS_Assignment_1/README.md

     source deploy_spark.sh [nodes] [dataset] [pagerank iterations]
     ```

-	for example:

     ```console
     source deploy_spark.sh node105,node106,node107 datasets/soc-Epinions1.txt 10
     ```

-2.1 (optional) uncomment commands in deploy_spark.sh to download spark and java on /var/scratch/$USER
+(optional) uncomment commands in deploy_spark.sh to download spark and java on /var/scratch/$USER

-2.2 The computing time per iteration will be stored in the npy_files folder
+2. The computing time per iteration will be stored in the npy_files folder

 3. Run hadoop (from master node)(only works for soc-Epinions1.txt dataset):